jphein/boxen/docs/README.md

 xfreerdp – RDP for Windows desktop running remotely on local or cloud server. xterm – xterm terminal running locally on thin client.
 ```
-This has been furthered by my BoXen Linux project to include:
+This has been furthered by the BoXenLinux project to include:
 ```sh
 freerdp-nightly – Nightly builds of xfreerdp to take advantage of Microphone redirection and the latest graphics codecs. rdpgui – Gui for displaying a welcome website, and to prompt for credentials when using xfreerdp-nightly.